uchicago-cs/student-resource-guide/tutorials/linux-intro.rst

 account.

 In each part of the tutorial, we will introduce a new concept or skill, and will provide a few simple examples.
-In fact, we show many examples of sample output throughout the tutorial.
+This includes examples of sample output throughout the tutorial.
 Bear in mind that the output you see when you run through our examples may vary a bit;
 this is normal.
 We have also included a few exercises in each section